Philippine orphans fled from room to room to escape sea surge

 A two-year old boy went to a Spanish couple and siblings to an Italian family, in arrangements made before the storm.

-The loss of family members, friends and homes is a trauma that children's group UNICEF is helping to resolve in centers being built across the devastated nearby city of Tacloban.
+The loss of family members, friends and homes is a trauma that children's group UNICEF is helping to resolve in centres being built across the devastated nearby city of Tacloban.

 The first of seven "child-friendly spaces", with clean tents for play, learning and discussion, was set up on Wednesday and will be supplied with sports and arts equipment once a delayed shipment arrives.